EDIorg/spinneret/CONTRIBUTING.md

 part of the documentation, such as the official docs, docstrings, or even on the web in blog posts, articles, and such.

-### Submit Feedback

-If you are proposing a feature:

-* Explain in detail how it would work.
-* Keep the scope as narrow as possible, to make it easier to implement.
-* Remember that this is a volunteer-driven project, and that contributions are welcome :)

 ## Repository Structure

 This repository is structured as a standard Python package following the conventions outlined in the [Python Packges](https://py-pkgs.org/) guide.